Hip Fracture in Elderly Patients

 • Hip Fracture in Elderly Patients

-What Causes Hip Fracture?
+What Leads to Hip Fracture?

 What Are the Symptoms of a Hip Fracture?